Jana Vollmer

-Jana Vollmer (also known as Jana Vollmerová, née Pechová, born May 5, 1973 in Mladá Boleslav) is a female former beach volleyball player from Germany, who was born in Czechoslovakia.
+Jana Vollmer (also known as Jana Vollmerová, née Pechová, born 5 May 1973) is a Czech-born German female former beach volleyball player.
 Her family were of minority Bohemian German descent.
 In 1994, she played as part of the Czech Republic women's national volleyball team, featuring in the 1994 FIVB Volleyball Women's World Championship, where the Czech Republic finished ninth.
-On club level she played with SV Tubbingen.
+On club level she played with TSG Tübingen where she met her husband, German volleyball coach Andreas Vollmer, with both subsequently working at clubs in Switzerland for several years.

 Partnering Danja Müsch she claimed the silver medal for Germany at the 2000 European Championships in Bilbao, Spain.